abdulgig/info_threefold_now/src/decentralized_we/digitalwe_room/digitalwe_room.md

 ![](./img/peer2peer_traffic.png)

 Such a peer-to-peer video conferencing solution has been created and exists on the TF Grid.
 It has been designed and built by the ThreeFold Tech team and will have a one click deployment option.
-The solution is called **FreeFlow connect**.
+The solution is called **DigitalWE room**.

 <!--
 ![](./img/connect.png)